tezedge/tezedge/apps/baker/README.md

 cargo install --git https://github.com/tezedge/tezedge --tag v2.3.1 develop baker
 ```

 The cargo will create the binary `tezedge-baker` at `~/.cargo/bin`.
 The directory `~/.cargo/bin` should be in your `$PATH` variable, so you can run `tezedge-baker` without full path.
-If it is not work (it might not work if you are using non standard shell), execute `source ~/.cargo/env` to update environment.
+If it is not working (it might not work if you are using a non-standard shell), execute `source ~/.cargo/env` to update the environment.

 #### Option 2: clone sources and build